lxschwalb/Genny/README.md

 |Am|B|C|Dm|Em|F|G|Am|

 The bar presets are as follows:
+- [mono] puts the bars in the following order: 1, 1, 1, 1, 1, 1, 1, 1.
+This is useful for something such as a drum beat that repeats for every bar.
+- [pop] puts the bars in the following order: 3, 7, 1, 6, 3, 7, 1, 6.
+These 4 chords are often used in pop songs.
-- [ascending] puts the bars in the following order: 1, 2, 3, 4, 5, 6, 7, 8.
-This is the default order.
+- [minorBlues] puts the bars in the following order: 1, 1, 4, 1, 5, 4, 1, 1.
+This is an 8 bar version of the 12 bar blues.
-- [descending] puts the bars in the following order: 8, 7, 6, 5, 4, 3, 2, 1.
+- [majorBlues] puts the bars in the following order: 3, 3, 6, 3, 7, 6, 3, 3.
+This is the relative major of the minor blues.
 - [Co5] puts the bars in the following order: 1, 4, 7, 3, 6, 2, 5, 8.
 This follows the circle of 5ths, and is also the progression used in Autumn Leaves.
-- [blues] puts the bars in the following order: 1, 1, 4, 1, 5, 4, 1, 1.
-This is an 8 bar version of the 12 bar blues.
-- [pop] puts the bars in the following order: 3, 7, 1, 6, 3, 7, 1, 6.
-These 4 chords are often used in pop songs.
-- [mono] puts the bars in the following order: 1, 1, 1, 1, 1, 1, 1, 1.
-This is useful for something such as a drum beat that repeats for every bar.
+- [randomBars] generates a random chord progression.
 - [copyBars] copies into the selected instrument(7th column) the bar repetition structure of the instrument indicated by [copySource] (6th column).
+- [ascending] puts the bars in the following order: 1, 2, 3, 4, 5, 6, 7, 8.
+This is the default order.

 The note presets are as follows:
 - [root] overwrites the first beat of each bar with just the root note corresponding to that bar.